sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - [Investing][PersonalFinance]
     - Why is it essential not to buy below 200 DMA?
         - First - Outperformance.
 Most managers beat the benchmarks in a bull market, only to give up all the gains in a bear market.
 Over the long term, the people who Outperformance the benchmarks across multiple cycles have this innate ability to cut their losses and beat the benchmarks relatively to the downside in a bear market.
 The 1960 Buffett Partnership letter to investors included the following observation “I have pointed out that any superior record which we might accomplish should not be expected to be evidenced by a relatively constant advantage in performance compared to the Average.
-Rather, if such an advantage is achieved, it will be through better-than-average performance in stable or declining markets and average, or perhaps poorer-than-average performance in rising markets”.  - Source - Nomad Letters
+Rather, if such an advantage is achieved, it will be through better-than-average performance in stable or declining markets and average, or perhaps poorer-than-average performance in rising markets”.
         - Second - Institutions.
 Stock prices are a slave to sentiment, earnings, and liquidity.
 The liquidity comes from the institutions and not from retail.
 Most of these significant hedge funds and family offices do not touch anything below the 200 DMA.
         - Third - The biggest % rallies happen in a bear market.
 The so-called missing the best days snake oil propaganda sucks in naive investors and makes them buy the rally only to find their position down 20% further.
 They will be left with little or no capital when the new bull market arrives.
         - All of this doesn't matter, if you are indexing, in that case, just keep SIP'ing.
 Indices automatically cut the losers, and add to the winners.
-    - comebacks are rarely that lucrative.
+    - Comebacks are rarely that lucrative.
 A double or a triple is normally a great result.
 You get your ten-baggers from young companies in their fast-growth phases, not mature companies in a midlife crisis.
     - Criteria for bargain hunting
         - Debt free
         - Selling for less than cash i.e. price should be less than Cash available / no. of shares